timojch/bitburner/mistymod-infiltration.md

 Access Level determines how large the Intel and Money rewards are for each game.
 It starts at 0 and can be increased as a challenge reward.

-The formula by which rewards are modified is something like `pow(corp.maximumAccess, 2) * pow(0.65, corp.maximumAccess - accessLevel)`, so corps with high maximum access levels will give very low rewards at low access, but quite a bit larger rewards at high access.
+The formula by which rewards are modified is something like `pow(accessLevel, 1.3) * pow(0.6, corp.maximumAccess)`, so corps with high maximum access levels will give very low rewards at low access, but quite a bit larger rewards at high access.

 Each corp has a maximum access level preserved exactly from the maximum infiltration depth in the base game.
 (5 for the noodle bar, 20 for Global Pharmaceuticals, etc.)